unsw-restech/restech-docs/docs/using_katana/running_jobs.rst

 There is one last special variable you should know about, especially if you are working with large datasets.
 The storage on the compute node your job is running on will always be faster than the network drive.

-If you use the storage close to the CPUs - in the machine rather than on the shared drives, called :ref:`def_local_scratch` - you can often save hours of time reading and writing across the network.
+If you use the storage close to the CPUs - in the machine rather than on the shared drives, called :term:`Local Scratch` - you can often save hours of time reading and writing across the network.

 In order to do this, you can copy data to and from the local scratch, called :code:`$TMPDIR`: